 By identifying the role that Council’s natural reserves may play in the provision of mountain biking experiences across the Central Coast, Council will be better able to protect areas of high conservation and heritage value, minimise the key drivers for the building of unauthorised trail construction and maximise the safe use of Council reserves by all visitors.

 What you have told us so far

 Between 5 June to 2 July 2019 we carried out initial public consultation to inform the feasibility study.
 We received 1949 survey responses and 25 targeted stakeholders attended at two face-to-face focus groups.
-We encouraged everyone to respond to the survey, including all community members and visitors, MTB riders, environmentalists and nature reserve users.
+We encouraged everyone to respond to the survey, including all community members and visitors, MTB riders, environmentalists and nature reserve visitors.
 A detailed review of the feedback we received is presented in the engagement report.
 This consultation helped us to understand community views, demand, utilisation, opportunities and risks for mountain biking on the Central Coast.

 - 95% of survey respondents support (agree or strongly agree) continuing to allow MTBing where currently allowed (on some existing fire trails as shared use)

 - 87% of survey respondents are concerned about lack of authorised trails for MTBing